Earl of Strafford

 His eldest son, the third Earl, was a Liberal politician and served under William Ewart Gladstone as Parliamentary Under-Secretary of State for Foreign Affairs and Under-Secretary of State for India.
 In 1874, twelve years before he succeeded his father, he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Strafford.
 On his death the titles passed to his younger brother, the fourth Earl.
 He was succeeded by his younger brother, the fifth Earl.
 He was a clergyman.
 His son, the sixth Earl, was a County Alderman in Middlesex and Hertfordshire.
 He was succeeded by his nephew, the seventh Earl.
 He was the second but only surviving son of the Hon.
 Ivo Francis Byng, fourth son of the fifth Earl.
 As of 2016 the titles are held by his grandson, the ninth Earl.

-Another member of the Byng family was the soldier Field Marshal Julian Byng, 1st Viscount Byng of Vimy.
+Another member of the Byng family was the soldier, Field Marshal The 1st Viscount Byng of Vimy.
 He was the youngest son of the second Earl of Strafford from his second marriage.
+In addition to his military service, Lord Byng of Vimy served as Governor General of Canada and had a hand in a major constitutional crisis that set an important precedent for Canada and the other dominions or Commonwealth realms.

 Family homes are divided up among its branches but Wrotham Park, historically in Middlesex but now Hertfordshire, and a 17th-century one-storey plus attic cottage in Vernhams Dean, Hampshire have become arguably established seats.
-Wrotham Park was named as the 17th patriarchs in the family originally had an estate in Wrotham, Kent which they sold.
+Wrotham Park was named after the family's original estate in Wrotham, Kent, which they sold.

 The traditional burial place of the Byng Earls of Strafford is the Byng Mausoleum at Wrotham Park, not to be confused with the Byng Mausoleum in Southill Church, Bedfordshire, built for the burial of the 1st Viscount Torrington, seated at Southill Park.